Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 \textbf{Label Smoothing Causes Imbalanced Gradients.} According to Table \ref{tbl:comprehensive}, the PGD robustness of Adv-Interp, FeaScatter, and Bilateral decreases the most (i.e., $20\% - 27\%$) against our MD attack.
 This indicates that these defenses have caused the imbalanced gradients problem, as also confirmed by their high GIR values in Fig. \ref{fig:mir}.
-All three defenses use label smoothing as part of their training scheme to improve adversarial training, which we suspect is one common cause of imbalanced gradients.
-Given a sample $\bm{x}$ with label $y$, label smoothing encourages the model to learn an uniform logits or probability distribution over classes $j \neq y$.
+All three defenses use label smoothing as part of their training scheme to improve adversarial training, which we suspect is one major cause of imbalanced gradients.
+Given a sample $\bm{x}$ with label $y$, label smoothing encourages the model to learn a uniform logit or probability distribution over classes $j \neq y$.
 This tends to smooth out the input gradients of $\bm{x}$ with respect to these classes, resulting in smaller gradients.
 In order to confirm label smoothing indeed causes imbalanced gradients, we train a WideResNet-34-10 model using natural training (`Natural') and SAT with or without label smoothing (smoothing parameter 0.5).
 We report their robustness in Table \ref{tbl:ls}, and show their gradient imbalance ratios (GIRs) in Fig. \ref{fig:ls}.
 According to the GIRs, adding label smoothing into the training process immediately increases the imbalance ratio, especially in natural training.
-The PGD robustness of the naturally-trained model also ``increases" to 10.86\%, which is still 0\% according to our MD attack.
-Using smoothed labels in SAT defense also ``increases" PGD robustness by more than 5\%, which in fact, is decreased by 1\%.
-These evidences confirm that label smoothing indeed causes imbalanced gradients, leading to overestimated robustness if evaluated by regular attacks like PGD.
-Interestingly, it appears that adversarial training can inhibit moderately the imbalanced gradients problem of label smoothing.
+The PGD robustness of the naturally-trained model also ``increases" to 7.87\%, which is almost zero (0.06\%) according to our MD attack.
+Using smoothed labels in SAT defense also ``increases" PGD robustness by more than 1\%, which in fact is only 0.3\% according to our MD.
+Other attacks including CW and DLR are also affected by the label-smoothing effect.
+This is because CW and DLR are both logit-based attacks, which are more prone to imbalanced gradients.
+ODI is less sensitive to label smoothing, yet is still not as effective as our MD attack.
+These evidences confirm that label smoothing indeed causes imbalanced gradients, leading to overestimated robustness if evaluated by regular attacks like PGD or DLR.
+Fig. \ref{fig:ls} demonstrates that adversarial training can inhibit imbalanced gradients caused by label smoothing to large extent.
 This is because the adversarial examples used for adversarial training are specifically perturbed to the $j\neq y$ classes, thus helping avoid uniform logits over classes $j \neq y$ to some extent.